akshayeshenoi/shadow-plugin-extras/pcap_replay/README.md

 We can also configure client to operate in a VPN mode where both UDP and TCP traffic is tunneled over a TCP connection - including the headers.

+Note that over Tor, we don't send UDP traffic since the protocol does not support it.

 The plug-in is bundled with an example that can serve as a starting point.

 Installation